-Your partner may internalise our dissatisfaction, experiencing anxiety, depression or suicidal thoughts for the first time in our lives.
+Or we may internalise our dissatisfaction, experiencing anxiety, depression or suicidal thoughts for the first time in our lives.
 If we don't understand this is part of the sacred work of the menopause journey, it can derail our entire life.

 This phase can be brutal.
-Your partner may be confronted with all the ways she's sold out.
-The ignored, denied or rejected parts of herself can loom large, craving her attention.
+We are confronted with all the ways we've sold out.
+The ignored, denied or rejected parts of ourselves can loom large, craving our attention.